LoopKit/loopdocs/docs/version/loopworkspace.md

 This tutorial is pretty nice.

 !!! tip "Git Tutorial"
-    When I first started using git, my adult son answered a my questions very politely then started sending me links to this tutorial instead.
+    When I first started using git, my adult son answered all my questions very politely then started sending me links to this tutorial instead.

     * [Learn Git Branching](https://learngitbranching.js.org/)

     There's a section called `Main` which goes over commands in your local copy (clone) of the code.
-There's a section called `Remote` that goes over fetching, pulling and pushing to remote copies.
+There's a section called `Remote` that goes over fetching, pulling, and pushing to remote copies.

     For Open Source Software, you might fetch and pull from the LoopKit repositories, but you will only push to your fork.